Films

 1940s

 1. Citizen Kane (Orsen Welles, 1941).
-Okay, okay; enough has been written about this one.
+Enough has been written about this one.

 2. Out of the Past (Jacques Tourneur, 1947).
 A definitive noir with plot twists, flashbacks, crime, seediness, dark cinematography and, of course, a femme fatale.
 The excellent cast includes Robert Mitchum, Jane Greer, and Kirk Douglas.
 Hard to beat.
 Tourneur also made excellent horror thrillers, including the creepy, campy Cat People and I Walked with a Zombie.
 Other favorite cinema noir films include John Huston's Asphalt Jungle, John Farrow's The Big Clock, Billy Wilder's Double Indemnity, Rudolph Maté's D.O.A., Jules Dessin's Night and the City, Howard Hawks's The Big Sleep, Charles Vidor's Gilda, Stanley Kubrick's The Killing, Robert Siodmak's The Killers, Robert Aldrich's Kiss Me Deadly, Otto Preminger's Laura, Tay Garnett's The Postman Always Rings Twice, Boris Ingster's Stranger on the Third Floor, and Alexander Mackendrick's Sweet Smell of Success.
 The best noir cinematographer was John Alton (see especially Raw Deal and The Big Combo).